Telapantela/SEO-SEM-Blog/src/content/blog/first-party-data-strategy.md

 - **Purchase history** and transaction data
 - **Behavioral data** like clicks, time spent on pages, and preferences

-**Pro Tip:** First-party data is the most reliable and privacy-compliant data source, as it comes directly from your customers with their consent.
+**Tip:** First-party data is the most reliable and privacy-compliant data source, as it comes directly from your customers with their consent.

 ---